0nix/ggj21/twine/evidence_questioning.md

 To your surprise he does not respond to the provocation.
 Sergeant Bayer continues to drone on the policy rule, almost as if reading from a punch card "All suspects involved in a surveillance operation must not receive mail or packages that have not been examined, recorded, and otherwise noted to the investigative party."
 He then turns to the Lieutenant.
 "I fail to see the merits of quizzing me on standard ministry procedure."

 "I don't think you do, Sergeant Bayer."
 Lieutenant Bryce continues to taunt.
 "That requisition to the mail room clearly did not happen.
 We have a package that did not appear on the Ministry teletype.
 So, that would make the superior officer of this investigation, in this case a one Sergeant Berthold Bayer, responsible for making such a requisition."
 He leans in closer to the Sergeant's face, clearly looking for trouble.
 "Now, tell me.
-Did that requisition actually happen or did the right hand have to write a writ of intent to the left to get back to it in a week, huh?"
+Did that requisition actually happen or did the right hand have to write a writ of intent to the left to get back to it in a weak, huh?"

 All of sudden, Sergeant Bayer stand at attention.
 He towers over Lieutenant Bryce, by almost 20 centimeters.
 He glares at Bryce like he was sure his stare alone could melt him to a puddle.
 He takes a while to open his mouth but when he does, it is a low tone growl that sits like a rock in your stomach.
 "I have had enough of your insults, Bryce.
 I followed standard procedure without fail for this sham of an operation I had the duty to oversee.
 And if we are handing out accusations of failing to follow procedure like it was candy, I should remind you of your own too."